Will you help save the Corroboree Frog?

 What's the main threat facing frogs?

-Apart from disease, extreme weather events such as droughts and contaminated river systems also contribute to their rapid decline.
-All these factors are a deadly combination that is contributing to the extinction of many frog species.
+Apart from disease, extreme weather events such as droughts and bushfires have put further pressure on wild populations.
+All these factors are a deadly combination that is contributing to the decline of many frog species.

 How you can help